hukeyi/read-vue2.x-source-code/note/03-init-introduction.md

 Sounds familiar?
 Yes, here we get `$data`, `$props`, `$set`, `$delete` and `$watch`.
 Read this file carefully, you can learn some coding skills and use them in your own projects.

 Have you noticed the `Watcher`?
 Seems like an important class!
 You are right, in later articles we will explain `Observer`, `Dep` and `Watcher`.
-They cooperate to implement data and view synchronization.
+They cooperate to implement data and view synchronization.【数据-视图双向绑定】

 ### eventsMixin